rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 That's all it would take to prove Bitcoin false
  -- one small counterexample
- that couldn't be fixed in a soft fork.
+ that could not be fixed in a soft fork.
  If trust was required,
  then that trust could be exploited
  -- those who